 Table 4 shows analogous results where we split the sample according to flood risk.
 For farmers facing the most risk, the treatment increases adoption by 5.9 percentage points.
-This amounts to a more than doubling since only 3.6 percent of farmers adopted in the control group.
-Similarly, Column 2 shows that the dealer intervention increases Swarna-Sub1 area by 0.11 acres for high-risk farmers.
-The intervention had no effect on adoption or acreage in places where flooding is less frequent (Columns 3 and 4).
+This amounts to more than a doubling since only 3.6 percent of farmers adopted in the control group.
+Similarly, column 2 shows that the dealer intervention increases Swarna-Sub1 area by 0.11 acres for high-risk farmers.
+The intervention had no effect on adoption or acreage in places where flooding is less frequent (columns 3 and 4).

-As another piece of evidence, Table A9 shows that the average adopter in treatment blocks is more exposed to flooding.
-Specifically, they are more than twice as likely to be above the median in terms of flood exposure.30
+As another piece of evidence, online Appendix Table A9 shows that the average adopter in treatment blocks is more exposed to flooding.
+Specifically, they are more than twice as likely to be above the median in terms of flood exposure.